rrousselGit/flutter_hooks/README.md

 `HookContext` comes with a list of predefined hooks that are commonly used.
 They can be used directly on the `HookContext` instance.
 The existing hooks are:

 - useEffect

 Useful to trigger side effects in a widget and dispose objects.
-It takes a callback and calls it immediatly.
+It takes a callback and calls it immediately.
 That callback may optionally return a function, which will be called when the widget is disposed.

-By default the callback is called on every `build`, but it is possible to override that behavior by passing a list of objects as second parameter.
+By default, the callback is called on every `build`, but it is possible to override that behavior by passing a list of objects as the second parameter.
 The callback will then be called only when something inside the list has changed.

 The following call to `useEffect` subscribes to a `Stream` and cancel the subscription when the widget is disposed: